microsoft/WhatTheHack/051-AzurePurview/Coach/README.md

-# What The Hack – Microsoft Purview
+# What The Hack – Microsoft Purview - Coach Guide

 ## Introduction